 Hot pans are a common hazard in the kitchen where the chaos of cooking can lead to accidents.
-Whether you’re a seasoned chef or a home cook, knowing how to deal with hot pan burns is key to minimising pain, preventing complications and promoting healing.
+Whether you’re a seasoned chef or a home cook, knowing how to deal with hot pan burns and burn injuries is key to minimising pain, preventing complications and promoting healing.
 This guide will walk you through how to manage these burns and how to prevent them, including assessing the severity based on how much skin surface area the burn covers.

 First and foremost, it’s important to understand the different degrees of burns and how they affect the skin.
 Minor burns can often be treated at home, but more severe burns, especially those where the burn covers a significant percentage of the body, may require professional medical attention.